 LAKE MOKOAN AND ITS DECOMMISSIONING

 The flooding of the Winton (Mokoan) Swamp in 1971 to create Lake Mokoan was broadly welcomed for the economic and recreational values that it promised.
-It created a very large water storage that irrigated thousands of hectares of agriculture, adding $10-$15 million to the local economy each year.
-It was one of the best Murray Cod and Golden Perch fisheries in Victoria.
-It was also used for hunting and sailing.
+It created a large water storage that irrigated thousands of hectares of agriculture, adding $10-$15 million to the local economy each year.
 At the same time the new reservoir inundated around 7,000 Ha of agricultural land, ancient forests and beautiful and unique wetlands.
-The flooding killed around 150,000 river red gums including many Aboriginal scar trees that still stand today, having re-emerged from the lake as dead stags but still retaining their scarring and their stories.
+The flooding killed around 200,000 river red gums including many Aboriginal scar trees that are still standing today, having re-emerged from the lake as dead stags but still retaining their scarring and their stories.

 Over a run of dry years, Lake Mokoan sometimes dried out completely and at other times was subject to blue-green algal breakouts.
-Water managers seeking ways to save water in the Murray-Darling system noted that the large and shallow water body was losing far more water through evaporation than it contributed to agriculture, and raised the question of its decommissioning.
-This met with strong local opposition from irrigators and recreational users of the Lake.
-After a great deal of protest and community anguish, the lake was decommissioned and drained in 2010.
-Water that would otherwise have been stored in Lake Mokoan was diverted to achieve ecological flows for the Snowy River and other rivers.
+Water managers seeking ways to save water in the Murray-Darling system noted that the expansive and shallow water body was losing far more water through evaporation than it contributed to agriculture, and raised the question of its decommissioning.
+This was met with strong local opposition from irrigators and recreational users of the Lake, and after a great deal of protest and community anguish, the lake was decommissioned.

-In 2010 the Winton wetlands Committee of Management was charged with restoring and renewing the old dam site.
-The Committee has set about its task with gusto and has delivered a thriving site supported by multiple partners and supporters.
-The Committee has focussed on:
+In 2010, the Winton Wetlands Committee of Management was charged with the restoration of the site.
+The Committee has delivered a thriving site supported by multiple partners and supporters – and is focussed on:

-- Involving local indigenous people in the renewal project and through recognition of hundreds of indigenous cultural heritage sites
+- Involving local indigenous people in the renewal project and through recognition of hundreds of indigenous cultural heritage sites; and